 Mode share describes the mix of modes, such as transit, biking, walking, and driving, used to travel to, from and within San Francisco.
-Figure O-15 and Figure O-16 below summarize the share of trips by mode for two different travel markets: Intra-SF, which are all trips that both start and end in San Francisco, and Regional Trips To/From SF, which are trips where one of the trip ends is in San Francisco and the other trip end is not.
+Figure 4-35 and Figure 4-36 summarize the share of trips by mode for two different travel markets: Intra-SF, which are all trips that both start and end in San Francisco (3 million trips approx.), and To/From SF, which are trips where one of the trip ends is in San Francisco and the other trip end is not (1.5 million trips approx.).
 Walking is by far the most prevalent mode used to get around within San Francisco (43.4%), followed by various types of driving such as driving alone, sharing a ride, or using a TNC (37.3%), and using transit (15.8%).
-In contrast, travel to/from San Francisco is dominated by driving (59.6%), but with a large transit share as well (39%).
+In contrast, travel to/ from San Francisco is dominated by driving (59.6%), but with a large transit share as well (39%).
+Figure 0-17 shows mode shares for the two markets (Intra-SF and To/From SF) combined.
 These data were derived from a large scale survey completed in 2019 prior to the pandemic.
-The Transportation Authority anticipates that this survey will be deployed again in 2023, so that trends in mode shares can begin to be tracked on a more regular basis.
+The Transportation Authority anticipates that this survey will be deployed again in 2022/2023, so that trends in mode shares can begin to be tracked on a more regular basis.